X16Community/x16-docs/X16 Reference - 12 - Hardware.md

 The VGA connector is a female [DE-15](https://en.wikipedia.org/wiki/D-subminiature#Description,_nomenclature,_and_variants) jack.

 The video resolution is 640x480 60FPS progressive scan, RGB color, and separated H/V sync.

-(TODO: does VGA go to 15KHz when interlace mode is turned on?)
-VGA signals are 0-1V analog.
-The VGA connector will not drive a CGA or RGBI monitor.
+In interlace mode, both horizontal and vertial sync pulses will appear on the HSync pin.
+(TODO: Test with OSSC).

 VERA does not use the ID/DDC lines.